 Frozen Evaporator Coil

 The evaporator coil is the component that cools your air.
 Occasionally, this piece will get too cold, and moisture in the home will cause it to form ice.
-If this is the case, you will likely notice pools of water by your indoor unit.
+In this case, you will likely notice pools of water by your indoor unit.
 This will cause issues with all of your vents.
 If you see ice on your evaporator coil:

 - 1. Turn off the air conditioner to allow the ice to melt.